 If we don’t inform our partners of what we want, we don’t leave much room for negotiating better sex.
 A good number of couples will keep some sexual secrets under lock and key, while others tragically hide them forever.
 It is entirely possible in making your needs and desires known by prioritizing what you can and cannot live without.
 Make things as clean as possible by offering how it will make you feel in the long run.

 Set Clear Limits

 Compromising is common in all relationships.
-The reality is our partners don’t owe us anything when it comes to having sex.
-What we do owe, to ourselves and each other, is trust, communication, honesty, mutual respect, and acceptance.
-Be willing and carry your own weight by setting clear limits.
-This will ultimately lead to a greater love and understanding in all relationships.
+The reality is our partners don’t owe us anything when it comes to sex.
+What we do owe ourselves and each other, is trust, communication, honesty, mutual respect, and acceptance.
+Be willing to carry your own weight by setting clear limits and boundaries.
+This will ultimately lead to greater love and understanding of all relationships.

 Use Your Head

 It’s easy to be distracted by “ultimate secret in sex tips,” or salacious Cosmopolitan headlines which are created to sell more magazine copies than offer practical and sound advice.
 The best sex tip anyone can give is understanding you first, and then your partner.
 By accepting both as they are, and by talking with your partner, negotiating better sex can become a normal part of your daily routine.
 If we are evaluating and discussing our sexual selves daily with sincerity, not only will we find greater sexual satisfaction, we will develop skills for communication, negotiation, and self-realization that positively affects every part of your life.